Cat-Lips/GodotSharp.SourceGenerators/README.md

 ### `OnImport`
   * Method attribute (GD4 only)
   * Generates default plugin overrides and options to make plugin class cleaner (inherit from OnImportEditorPlugin)
-  * DEPRECATED - (Not that useful unless writing lots of plugins - will be removed in v3)
+  * DEPRECATED - (Not that useful unless writing lots of plugins - will be removed next major update)